Generalization 1

 Napoleon Generalization 1 (1995)

-Important: To view & manipulate the dynamic version of this 2nd generalization, navigate to it using the appropriate button in the ABOVE dynamic sketch; the picture below is static.
+b) To view & manipulate the dynamic version of this 2nd generalization, navigate to it by clicking on the 'Link to Generalization 2' button in the above dynamic sketch; the illustrative diagram below is static.

 Napoleon Generalization 2 (1967)

-Note: While it's nice to prove Generalization 2 (and its Similar Triangles Variation versions) with theorems from circle geometry, the result about ΔGHI follows directly from Pompe's Hexagon Theorem (2016).
+While it's nice to prove Generalization 2 (and its two Similar Triangles Variation versions) with theorems from circle geometry as shown in Coxeter & Greitzer (1967) or De Villiers (1999, 195-196), the result about the angles of ΔGHI follows directly from Pompe's Hexagon Theorem (2016).
 Note that even though the latter theorem by Pompe doesn't directly prove the concurrency of the circumcircles, it can easily be derived from it as a corollary.

-Important: To view & manipulate the dynamic version of Miquel's Theorem, navigate to it using the appropriate button in the dynamic sketch right at the TOP; the picture below is static.
+b) To view & manipulate the dynamic version of Miquel's Theorem, navigate to it by clicking 'Link to Special Case - Miquel' button in the dynamic sketch at the top; the picture below is static.

 Napoleon Specialization (1967): Miquel's Theorem

-Historical Note: This theorem was originally discovered by Miquel in 1838, and is sometimes also called the "Pivot" theorem.
-It's also easy to prove independently without the use of the above Generalization 2 of Napoleon.
+Historical Note: This theorem was discovered by Miquel in 1838, and is sometimes also called the "Pivot" theorem.
+It's also easy to prove independently without the use of the above Generalization 2 of Napoleon - see for example: Miquel's Theorem (Rethinking Proof activity).

 References